awsdocs/aws-lambda-developer-guide/doc_source/foundation-arch.md

 + Ruby 2\.7
 + Custom Runtime on Amazon Linux 2

+**Note**
-Runtimes that use the Amazon Linux operating system, such as Go 1\.x, do not support the arm64 instruction set architecture\.
-You can use the custom runtime \(provided\.al2\) to run Go functions with arm64 architecture\.
+Runtimes that use the Amazon Linux operating system, such as Go 1\.x, do not support the arm64 architecture\.
+To use arm64 architecture, you can run Go with the provided\.al2 runtime\.
+For example, see [Build a Go function for the provided\.al2 runtime](golang-package.md#golang-package-al2) or [Create a Go image from the provided\.al2 base image](go-image.md#go-image-al2)\.

 For an example of how to create a function with arm64 architecture, see [ AWS Lambda Functions Powered by AWS Graviton2 Processor](http://aws.amazon.com/blogs/aws/aws-lambda-functions-powered-by-aws-graviton2-processor-run-your-functions-on-arm-and-get-up-to-34-better-price-performance/)\.